Mtanaka77/Macro-particle_Simulation_for_Magnetic_Reconnection/README.md

 are quite suitable for applying this code.

-One uses here the time decentered scheme \aimpl=0.6, while the time centered scheme in the explicit code is used \aimpl=0.5 in the other directory of molecular dynamics.
+One uses here the time decentered scheme \aimpl=0.6, while the time centered scheme in the explicit code \aimpl=0.5 is used
+in the other directory of molecular dynamics simulations.
-It is noted that finite errors in the divergence term accumulate if any method of the finite difference coordinate scheme is utilized.
+It is noted that finite errors in the divergence term accumulate which must be corrected if the finite difference coordinates are utilized.
 Four physical units are, i) time: 1/wpe (c/wpe: electron inertia length), ii) length: c/wpe, iii) mass: electron mass, and iv) charge: electron charge.